 2022-23 Annual Meeting, June 4th, 2023

-Members of UUAA will vote to elect five members to the Board of Trustees and two members to the Leadership Development Team.
-The Leadership Development Team is charged with publishing the nomination slate to the congregation in advance of the meeting.
+Members of UUAA voted to elect five members to the Board of Trustees and two members to the Leadership Development Team.
+See below.

 President: Henrike Florusbosch

 I am honored and excited to stand for election as president of the Board of Trustees, on which I served as member-at-large for the past two years.
 UUAA has been an important part of my and our family’s life since we moved here from the Netherlands two decades ago.
 Over the years I have taught SGD classes, served on the SGD committee, been part of Chalice Circles, and participated in social justice activities, including those connected with Vision 20/50.
 I believe our congregation and faith tradition can do a lot of good in the world at a time when this is sorely needed. bell hooks’ reminder to live purposefully and with commitment–taking responsibility for consciously creating goals, identifying the actions necessary to achieve them, making sure our behavior is in alignment with our goals, and paying attention to the outcome of our actions so that we see whether they are leading us where we want to go–is an inspiration for me personally, and what I have experienced as a member of the BoT and this congregation (bell hooks, All About Love: New Visions).